GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ## Python Enhancement Proposals
 Eight scripting style guides for Python suggested by experienced Python developers, aka. **PEP8**.
 1. Module should have short, all-lowercase name.
 2. Class name should be in the CapWords style.
 3. Most variables and function names should be lowercase_with_underscores.
 4. Constants (variables that never change value) should be CAPS_WITH_UNDERSCORES.
 5. Names that would clash with Python keywords (such as 'class' or 'if') should have a trailing underscore.
-6. Line shouldn’t be longer than 80 characters.
+6. Line shouldn't be longer than 80 characters.
 7.    `from module import *` should be avoided.
 8. There should be only one statement per line.

 ## Entry Point
 While other program language such as C/C++ has a traditional entry point called `main()` which is the function where the program execution starts, Python does not have one.